 The copyright office provides registration facilities for literary works.
 The copyright office is headed by a Registrar of Copyrights and is located at B.2/W.3, C.R.
 Barracks, Kasturba Gandhi Marg, New Delhi- 110 003, Tel: 338 4387

-22. What is the copyright for books registration process under the Copyright Act, 1957?
+22. What is the copyright for the book registration process under the Copyright Act, 1957?

-The steps involved in how to get a copyright for a book in India?
+What steps are involved in getting a copyright for a book in India?

 How to get a copyright for a book in India?
-It is a legitimate and important question for a writer.
+It is a legitimate and essential question for a writer.
 We outline the copyright registration process in brief below.

 - The application must be filled in the prescribed format and the required fee paid to start the copyright registration process.
 A diary number is produced and supplied to the applicant once this application is submitted.

-- Application to register book is to be made on Form XIV ( Including Statement of Particulars and Statement of Further Particulars) as prescribed in the first schedule.
+- Application to registering a book is to be made on Form XIV ( Including Statement of Particulars and Statement of Further Particulars) as prescribed in the first schedule.